Event Structures Are Not Working on My CompactRIO/PXI in LabVIEW

 Solution

-The cRIO-9053 device does not support event structures on FPGA modules, because it runs on the VxWorks operating system, which only supports dynamic events .
+All NI Linux Real-Time capable devices, do not support static type of events in the event structure.
+Under default settings they support only, dynamic events .
 Dynamic events are events that are generated programmatically, such as user events or notifier events.
-However, if the event structure in the VI is configured to handle value change events, they are static events that are generated by the front panel controls.
-Static events are not supported on VxWorks targets.
+If the event structure in the VI is configured to handle value change events, then they are static events that are generated by the front panel controls.
+Static events are not supported on NI Linux Real-Time targets, by default.